-Canada's Penitentiary Museum is solely devoted to preserving and explaining the past of the federal penitentiaries.
-It is one of the award-winning museums.
-The museum is located within its Kingston Penitentiary's former Warden's quarters.
-They can also provide general institutional histories for all Canadian federal penitentiaries and information regarding more specific penitentiary operations, practices, customs, descriptions, etc. Many visitors admire the limestone architecture that has made Kingston world-famous as "the city of Limestone."
+Here's The Rundown: Canada's Penitentiary Museum is a well-established museum in Kingston, ON.
+The museum is devoted to preserving and explaining the history of federal prisons.
+Canada's Penitentiary Museum is one of the award-winning museums.
+The museum is located within Kingston Penitentiary's former Warden's quarters.
+They also provide general institutional histories for all Canadian federal penitentiaries and information on specific operations, practices, customs, descriptions, and more.
+Many visitors admire the limestone architecture that has made Kingston world-famous as "the Limestone City."
 Canada's Penitentiary Museum attracts more than 50,000 visitors each year.
-The volunteer group, "Friends of the Penitentiary Museum," is dedicated to preserving and interpreting the fascinating history.
+The volunteer group, "Friends of the Penitentiary Museum", is dedicated to preserving and interpreting this fascinating history.

 Help others: Click Here to send review or send us your review to reviews@threebestrated.ca.
 Negative and positive review will be used for rating.
 Make a difference.

-PumpHouse Museum is a history, science, and technology museum in a 19th-century pumping station with a discovery center.
-It is home to Kingston's original waterworks and pumping station and hosts several exhibits each season.
-PumpHouse Museum is situated in one of the oldest initial waterworks in Canada, and steam-powered pumps provided the first hot water for Kingston.
+Here's The Rundown: PumpHouse Museum is a history, science, and technology museum in Kingston, ON.
+The museum is a 19th-century pumping station with a discovery center.
+PumpHouse Museum is home to Kingston's original waterworks and pumping station and hosts several exhibits each season.
+The museum is situated in one of the oldest original waterworks in Canada, where steam-powered pumps provided the first hot water for Kingston.
 Throughout North America, only six equally preserved water pumping stations exist.
-The history follows the conditions that contributed to the development of the PumpHouse Museum as infrastructure and the way it serves as a museum.
-PumpHouse Museum outdoor group walking tours, indoor private children's education programs, and indoor private guided museum tours.
+The history follows the conditions that contributed to the development of the PumpHouse Museum as infrastructure.
+The museum offers outdoor group walking tours, indoor private children's education programs, and indoor private guided museum tours.

 Specialty: